1994 Kangaroo tour of Great Britain and France: 3rd Test

 Midway through the second half, Kangaroos centre Steve Renouf had a golden opportunity to join a select band of Australians who had scored a try in each test of an Ashes series, but inexplicably dropped a simple inside pass from Bradley Clyde less than 2 metres from the line with no one near him.
 Had he scored he would have joined legendary winger Ken Irvine (1962 and 1963), Sam Backo (1988) and Mal Meninga (1990) on that list of players.

+The attendance of 39,468 remains (as of 2024) the record for a rugby league international and a rugby league match played at Elland Road.
+It is also the record attendance for either rugby league or Rugby Union at Elland Road.